pingcap/docs-cn/dev/reference/configuration/tidb-server/configuration.md

 - The number of sessions allowed to run concurrently in TiDB.
 It is used for traffic control.
 - Default: 1000
 - If the number of the concurrent sessions is larger than `token-limit`, the request is blocked and waiting for the operations which have been finished to release tokens.

 ## `-V`

-- Output the version of TiDB
+- Outputs the version of TiDB
 - Default: ""